 Joe Scott graduated with a BS in finance from Boston College.
 Joe has been with Conservation Northwest since 1998 and has managed our British Columbia program for the entirety of his tenure.
 His work embraces endangered species including mountain caribou and grizzly bears.
 A coalition effort he helped spearhead, the Mountain Caribou Project, successfully gained a mountain caribou recovery plan from the BC government, protecting more than 5 million acres of caribou habitat in BC's Columbia Mountains.
 Joe now leads our trans-boundary grizzly bear recovery efforts in southwestern BC, working closely with the Sta'at'imc First Nations.

-Julia Spencer, development associate and office manager
+Julia Spencer, office & membership manager

 360.671.9950 x 110, julia (at) conservationnw.org

 Growing up on the Olympic Peninsula surrounded by the Olympic Mountains, the ocean, and the incredible rain forests left a strong impression on Julia and a passion for protecting wild landscapes.
 It may explain the plant jungle she’s created in her office, too!
 Her interest in protecting our environment led her to gain a BA in environmental policy from Huxley College of the Environment at WWU.
 Prior to Conservation Northwest she worked at the state legislature and Nooksack Salmon Enhancement Association.
 For fun, she helps organize the Subdued Stringband Jamboree music festival each August just outside of Bellingham.

 Jen Watkins, conservation associate / I-90 Wildlife Bridges Campaign coordinator